HannaBerggren/CLOUDBERRIES/README.md

 ### Media

-- The photos used on the home and about page are from Wikipedia
+- The photos used on the home and about page are from Wikipedia.

 ## Acknowledgements